dotlang/language/doc/RFE.md

 ```
 writer is a lambda which when called will write something to a storage (nil, xml file, ws call, ...)

-? - How to parse accounts for exceptions?
+N - How to parse accounts for exceptions?
 Suppose that we have bank accounts for clients and each account has a number of positions.
 We need to:
 1. Gather a list of all accounts